 Career Builder recently named Baltimore one of the country’s “Best Cities for Recent College Graduates,” and it’s easy to see why.
 Baltimore is a city of neighborhoods, each with its own distinct personality and culture.
 If you make Baltimore your home, you’ll have easy access to a thriving network of people to meet, places to eat, and things to do.
 Each summer we host the nation’s largest free arts festival — ArtScape.
-In the warm months you’ll find massive mobile sculptures racing across downtown and a weekend dedicated to celebrating the 1950s kitsch that made the city famous in movies and on Broadway.
+In the warm months, you’ll find massive mobile sculptures racing across downtown and a weekend dedicated to celebrating the 1950s kitsch that made the city famous in movies and on Broadway.